Distributed Stochastic Optimization With Unbounded Subgradients Over Randomly Time-Varying Networks: Introduction

-$\textrm{\uppercase\expandafter{\romannumeral1}.}$ The structure of the networks among optimizers is modeled by a more general sequence of random digraphs.
-The weighted adjacency matrices are not required to have special statistical properties such as independency with identical distribution, Markovian switching, or stationarity, etc. The edge weights are also not required to be nonnegative at every time instants.
-By introducing the concept of conditional digraphs and nonnegative supermartingale convergence theory, uniformly conditionally joint connectivity condition is established to ensure the convergence of the distributed stochastic optimization algorithms.
+$\textrm{\uppercase\expandafter{\romannumeral2}.}$ The structure of the networks among optimizers is modeled by a more general sequence of random digraphs.
+The sequence of random digraphs is conditionally balanced, and the weighted adjacency matrices are not required to have special statistical properties such as independency with identical distribution, Markovian switching, or stationarity, etc. The edge weights are also not required to be nonnegative at every time instant.
+By introducing the concept of conditional digraphs and developing the stochastic Lyapunov method for distributed optimization over non-stationary randomly time-varying networks, uniformly conditionally joint connectivity condition is established to ensure the convergence of the distributed stochastic optimization algorithms.
 The joint connectivity condition for Markovian and deterministic switching graphs, and the connectivity condition on the mean graph for i.i.d. graphs are all special cases of our condition.

-$\textrm{\uppercase\expandafter{\romannumeral2}.}$ The co-existence of random graphs, subgradient measurement noises, additive and multiplicative communication noises are considered.
-Compared to the case with only a single random factor, the coupling terms of different random factors will inevitably appear on the right hand side of the difference inequality of the square of the difference between optimizers' states and any given vector.
+$\textrm{\uppercase\expandafter{\romannumeral3}.}$ The co-existence of random graphs, subgradient measurement noises, additive and multiplicative communication noises are considered.
+Compared with the case with only a single random factor, the coupling terms of different random factors inevitably affect the mean square difference between optimizers' states and any given vector.
 What's more, multiplicative noises relying on the relative states between adjacent local optimizers make states, graphs and noises coupled together.
-Therefore, it becomes more complex to estimate the mean square upper bound of the local optimizers' states.
-We first introduce the property of conditional independence to deal with the coupling term of different random factors.
-Then, we prove that the mean square upper bound of the coupling term between states, network graphs and noises depends on the second-order moment of the difference between optimizers' states and the given vector.
-Finally, we get an estimate of the mean square divergence rate of the local optimizers' states in terms of the step sizes of the algorithm.
+It becomes more complex to estimate the mean square upper bound of the local optimizers' states (Lemma 3.1).
+We firstly employ the property of conditional independence to deal with the coupling term of different random factors.
+Then, we prove that the mean square upper bound of the coupling term of states, network graphs and noises depends on the second-order moment of the difference between optimizers' states and the given vector.
+Finally, we get an estimate of the mean square increasing rate of the local optimizers' states in terms of the step sizes of the algorithm (Lemma 3.2).